RobotML/RobotML-documentation/index.rst

 :term:`RobotML` documentation is decomposed in many parts.
-A presentation of its rationale is done in its introduction, then, instructions are provided in order to install the platform followed by some hints of how to use it through some examples.
+A presentation of its rationale is done in its introduction, then, instructions are provided in order to install the platform followed by some hints of how to use it through one expanded tutorial and other how-to informations.
 The following sections are providing in-depth information on the underlying language (the so-called meta-model), the different choices done in order to present the user modelling capabilities and finally the different generators add-ons with example of use.